shriharivish/shriharivish.github.io/_projects/1_project.md

 <h4>Transducer Optimisation</h4>

 To tackle process issues related to manufacturing of the transducer and the glueing involved I started modelling the PZT being used and the fully assembled transducer.
 Started out with fitting the FEM parameters using off the shelf PZT’s available publicly.
 Due to coupling of the radial and thickness mode there were considerable complexities in modelling.
-All parameters had to be fine tuned to match the measurements made in the lab.
+All parameters had to be fine-tuned to match the measurements made in the lab.
 After assembly there was a significant change in the characteristics of the transducers because of the processes involved and the next stage was to model this.
 The plastics and glue were then integrated into the model next.
 This model was again tested with the assembled transducers and parameters were fine tuned here again.
 To understand the effect due to process variability of glueing, the thickness was varied, and the simulations were performed to evaluate performance across a large batch of manufactured transducers.

 <div class="img">
         {% include figure.html path="assets/img/uls_gluemodel.jpg" title="Transducer Model" class="img-fluid rounded z-depth-1" %}